 - Investment trusts

 You can see more about SIPPs here.

 There is a common misconception that to invest in gold you need to have a large budget.
 In fact, we offer gold for all sizes of budget.
-Our customers are able to track prices on individual products easily here.

 For instance, Krugerrands are one of our most popular gold coins.
 For some customers, these are seen as gifts rather than as just an investment.
 It is worth pointing out that at any time our customers are also able to sell gold back to us.